Home Probate Page 11

 Article 1

-To standardize the confirmation and measurement of non-monetary assets transaction, and disclosure of relevant information, these
+In order to regulate the recognition and measurement of long-term equity investments, and disclosure of relevant information, these

-standards are formulated according to the Accounting Standard for Business Enterprises – Basic Standards.
+Standards are formulated in the light of the Accounting Standards for Enterprises – Basic Standards.

 Article 2